A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Characterization of the limits

 From Propostion \ref{prop.4.1} and \ref{prop.4.4}, we can also show, in the same manner described in Subsection \ref{chara.2}, the convergence of the measures $\{\alpha^{\varepsilon,\,\sigma}\}_{\varepsilon>0}$ and Lemma \ref{thm3.7}.
 Moreover, we can also prove Lemma \ref{thm3.7.1} in the case $\sigma\geq1$ in the similar manner to the proof of Lemma \ref{thm3.2.1}.
 However, as we impose the different asumptions from Lemma \ref{thm3.2.1} on Lemma \ref{thm3.7.1}, we will state the precise proof for clarification and thus show the proof of Lemma \ref{thm3.7.1} in the following.
 Note that we assume that ``General assumptions" is valid in this subsection.

-\begin{proof}[Proof of Lemma \ref{thm3.7.1}] Let $\sigma$ be equal to 1.
+\begin{proof}[Proof of Lemma \ref{thm3.7.1}] Let $\sigma$ be in $[1,\,\infty)$.
 First of all, we should say that we can apply the proof of Lemma \ref{thm3.2.1} if we have the following claim; there exist $0<s'<\infty$ and $\Gamma_2$ such that $\Gamma_2$ is a non-empty connected component of $\partial\Omega$, and the inequality

 holds for any $0<t_1<t_2<s'$.
 Thus, it is sufficient to show this claim to prove Lemma \ref{thm3.7.1}.

 Now, from the first assumption of the initial data in Lemma \ref{thm3.7.1}, we can choose the constants $c_0>0$ and $\delta_0>0$ such that